 - Worst case scenario – you might lose your information

-I will go over how you can create and structure a budget below.
+I will go over how you can create and structure a budget for beginners below.

 If you’re looking for a quick template:

-If you prefer to DIY your budget, here’s the basic budget structure you can use.
+If you prefer to DIY your budget, here’s the basic budget structure for beginners you can use.

 2) Create your budget outline

-Now that you have your format decided, here’s the basic outline of a budget.
+Now that you have your format decided, here’s the basic outline of a budget for a beginner.

 - Put your current month and year at the top.